Pennsylvania Highlands Community College

-Pennsylvania Highlands Community College is a public community college in Johnstown, Pennsylvania.
+Pennsylvania Highlands Community College is a public community college in Johnstown, Pennsylvania, United States.
 Satellite sites are provided in Altoona (Blair County), Ebensburg (northern Cambria County), Somerset (Somerset County), and Huntingdon (Huntingdon County).

 Admissions

 Pennsylvania Highlands Community College grants admissions to individuals who have successfully earned a high school diploma or a GED high school equivalency.
 Standardized tests such as SAT's are not required.
 Pennsylvania Highlands accepts applications year round and admits students on a rolling basis.

 Academics

 The college offers Associate degrees, diploma programs, and certificate programs.
 It is accredited by the Middle States Commission on Higher Education.